 We are continuing to practice social distancing at our office until it is safe to do otherwise.
 We ask that you do not bring other family members into the office for your appointment unless they are also receiving treatment or if you need them to provide you with assistance.

-If you or anyone in your household is sick, or under quarantine for any reason, we want to postpone your appointment for at least three weeks.
+If you are sick, or under quarantine for any reason, we want to postpone your appointment for at least two weeks.

 What if I am unable to pay for my dental care?